activecm/rita-legacy/commands/Readme.md

 ###Hacking

+####Some things to remember
+Commands should behave like typical Unix systems commands.
+For example, the human readable output from show-beacons or show-scans is MUCH easier to read... but the default is just an unformatted comma delimited list which looks like garbage.
+The latter option is much easier to parse with sed, awk, cut, etc...

 We've tried to make adding commands to rita easier.
 Here's a quick rundown of how a command might be added to the system.